 The national Jobs Corps program has been providing critical training and development for young adults across the country for generations, helping them find jobs that benefit their families and communities.
 For example, within the last few years, Flatwoods center in Coeburn, Va. has earned numerous distinctions for the caliber of its programs and just recently wrapped up its first round of training for installing solar energy equipment.

-But the Trump administration, through the U.S. Department of Labor, has proposed to shut down nine of these vital community facilities, including four in Appalachia — a major setback for the local, state, and federal efforts to provide new job opportunities in our region.
+But the Trump administration, through the U.S. Department of Labor, proposed in early June to shut down nine of these vital community facilities, including four in Appalachia — a major setback for the local, state, and federal efforts to provide new job opportunities in our region.

 Speak out today to tell the Department of Labor to keep our Jobs Corps Centers open!